 ON TIME DELIVERY

 It is now possible, by using standard modules, to plan a building in the early spring and have it ready for occupancy by late summer.
 Design-construction schedules can be as little as six months.
 These building offer advantages comparable to automobile production, combining tested assembly methods and systems with rapid and predictable scheduling.
 Both design and construction times are significantly reduced through the use of standardized systems.
-A major cost and time-saving advantage of prefabricated technology is the ability to undertake site work and building production simultaneously.
+A major cost and time-saving advantage of prefabricated technology are the ability to undertake site work and building production simultaneously.

-For more information, please visit HERE, modernmodularhouse.blogspot.com Or simply visit Garrison ARchitects page!
+For more information, please visit HERE, modernmodularhouse.blogspot.com Or simply visit Garrison Architects page!